 Christmas markets are a long-standing and typically Austrian tradition.
 In Vienna, for instance, the market is held in the large square in front of City Hall.
 This market can be traced back to the year 1298.
 Innsbruck opens its romantic Christmas market in the narrow medieval square at the foot of the Golden Roof.
 In Salzburg, the Christmas market takes over the square in front of the Cathedral with its picturesque stalls, while the tree vendors occupy Residenzplatz on the side of the huge Cathedral.
 However almost every small town has its own Christmas market.

-The Christmas tree plays a very important part.
-Every town sets up its own huge tree on the main square and frequently there will be an extra one, adorned with bread crumbs, for the birds.
-In families the tree is decorated with gold and silver ornaments or stars made our of straw, sweets and candy wrapped in tinfoil, gilded nuts, etc.
+The Christmas tree plays a very important role and every town sets up its own christmas tree.
+A traditional tree is decorated with gold and silver ornaments, stars made out of straw, sweets and candy wrapped in tinfoil, gilded nuts, decorated ginger bread cookies etc.

-On Christmas Eve shops close at the latest by 6 p.m. and there are no movie or theater performances and no concerts.
-Most bars, restaurants, night clubs are likewise closed and traffic is almost non-existent.
-Click here for a list of coffeehouses, bars and restaurants that are open in Vienna.
+On Christmas Eve shops close at around 6 p.m. and there are no movie or theater performances and no concerts.
+Most bars, restaurants, night clubs are closed and traffic is almost non-existent.
+There are however some coffeehouses, bars and restaurants that are open in Vienna.

 Around 7 p.m. on Christmas Eve (December 24th) the tree is lit for the first time and the whole family gathers to sing Christmas carols.
 “Silent Night, Holy Night,” written and performed for the first time on December 24th, 1818, by Josef Mohr and Franz Gruber in the Austrian village of Oberndorf, is still the favorite Christmas carol.